saraswatprabhat/myresume/readme.md

 # Basic portfolio
-This is a my basic portfolio, and what I do
+This is a basic portfolio created using HTML and CSS.
+This contains all the basic information about me.